joelparkerhenderson/versioning/README.md

   * Worst of all, suppose any of your dependencies gets compromised and now has a security vulnerability.
 What do you do?

-  * This is not a nitpick; I think it's central.
-Because I need network-free, reproducible builds of known-good code, I need to maintain a copy of third-party code somewhere.
-When I start doing that, I need to keep track of what version (which could be a commit, sure) I'm storing to know when I'm out of date.
-Then, when my cached copy is out of date, I need to know how safe it is to update to match the remote version: should I expect builds to break, or not?
+* Because I need network-free, reproducible builds of known-good code, I need to maintain a copy of third-party code somewhere.

+  * When I start doing that, I need to keep track of what version (which could be a commit, sure) I'm storing to know when I'm out of date.

+  * Then, when my cached copy is out of date, I need to know how safe it is to update to match the remote version: should I expect builds to break, or not?
-  * Semantic versioning is a way for package maintainers to signal their expectations.
-It's not something you can rely completely on - in these systems I'm describing, you still need automated tests to give you more confidence that upgrading is safe.
-But semantic versioning improves your confidence which helps avoid wasting work on an upgrade that will certainly fail, and helps identify problems in advance.

 * It's also helpful to have minor and patch versions so applications can concisely describe which features of third-party dependencies are required to build and run your code.
 This makes it easier to integrate new applications - you can clearly see whether your cached copy of the third-party code is up-to-date enough.

+### Pinning and technical debt

 * The trouble with version pinning is that, over time, technical debt builds up.